Deals of the day-Mergers and acquisitions

 ** British software firm Fidessa Group Plc said that Ion Investment Group Limited and SS&C Technologies Holdings , have separately submitted offers to buy Fidessa, in response to media reports naming the bidders.

 ** French buyout group Ardian is planning to sell its 25.5 percent stake in Luxembourg utility Encevo after it was unable to push through expansion plans, people familiar with the matter said.
-(Compiled by Uday Sampath in Bengaluru)
+(Compiled by Uday Sampath and Akankshita Mukhopadhyay in Bengaluru)